T0RNATO/scute/README.md

 A simple Python library for creating Minecraft datapacks with Python.

-Thanks to [SleepyStew](https://github.com/SleepyStew) for some help with implemtation and syntax.
+Thanks to [SleepyStew](https://github.com/SleepyStew) for part of the idea.